SanjaySurampudi/Our_Project/README.md

 - [ ] 🔐 AES-128 encryption for secure transmissions
 - [ ] 📶 ESP8266/ESP32 for standalone WiFi dashboard (no PC needed)
 - [ ] 🗺️ Multi-node tracking — monitor several transmitters on one map
-- [ ] 💾 SQLite database to store and replay GPS track history
+- [ ] 💾 SQLite database to store and replay full GPS track history
 - [ ] 📱 Mobile app (Flutter/React Native) for field use
 - [ ] 🔋 Solar-powered transmitter for remote deployment
 - [ ] 📲 SMS alert via GSM when tracker exits a geofence
+- [ ] 🌐 Offline map tiles for fully internet-free operation

 ---